Topics on this page

 For each event (except aggregated events), you can click View rules to change the rule from Allow to Block or vice versa.

-Deep Security Agent 10.2 or later includes event aggregation logic to reduce the volume of logs when the same event occurs repeatedly.
+Version 10.2+ of the agent includes event aggregation logic to reduce the volume of logs when the same event occurs repeatedly.
 (See Interpret aggregated security events.)

 Change the action for an Application Control rule